Biden taps Montana environmentalist for US public lands boss - WTMJ

 Newland was tribal president of the Bay Mills Indian Community in Michigan and served as a policy adviser for Indian Affairs at Interior under former President Barack Obama.

-A spokesperson for Montana Sen. Steve Daines, who sought unsuccessfully to block Haaland’s nomination, said Republicans would be looking closely at Stone-Manning’s years as an environmental activist and her ties to conservation groups that poured money into the 2020 election.
+Montana Sen. Steve Daines said Friday that he and fellow Republicans will look closely at Stone-Manning’s ties to conservation groups that poured money into the 2020 election.

-“We’re digging through and looking at her record and history on these types of issues,” spokesperson Katie Schoettler said.
+Stone-Manning is listed as a board member and treasurer for Montana Conservation Voters, which sponsored ads targeting Daines when he was challenged by Bullock last year.

+“She comes from a very partisan, left leaning organization and we’re going to have to make sure she represents balanced views here in Montana that reflect where most Montanans are,” Daines said in an interview.

 Tester said in a statement that Stone-Manning was a “tireless public lands champion with a lifetime of experience” who would bring much-needed change to the land bureau.